 Notice I’m not saying punish your kids, but discipline or teach them.
 Logically I know that my kids are not purposely trying to be “bad” or frustrate me.
 They just have little to no impulse or emotional control at their ages.

 Because I parent alone, this means it is up to me to teach them how to be a well behaved human being.
 Now of course this sounds good in writing but how do you actually implement that??

-Here are some things you can do to discipline your children across the board no matter what their personalities are like and will help you stay sane.
+Here are some things you can do to discipline your toddler across the board no matter what their personality is like!